hlbao/personal_site/content/publication/cooperation/index.md

   -- with the open-endedness feature of society;

-  -- with psychological labs to investigate real-world human behaviors.
+  -- with psychological lab experiments to investigate real-world human behaviors.

   A sample publication is listed below: